– Meet with your advisor. (or at least email them)

 Our Counseling Services Center offers Academic Counseling.
 Call (48)7-2538.
 If you are overwhelmed, unable to focus on homework and studying for exams, experience test anxiety, are depressed, or have high anxiety, call (48) 7- 2538.
 Learn new study skills and how to focus on what’s important to you, in order to reach your personal goals.

 When you are in a tough class, and you just “give up”, do you really want to take the class again?
 Seek help as soon as you know you need it.
-See the instructor and the academic advisor.
-Go to the learning center.
+See the instructor during office hours and use the learning center.
+See your academic advisor if you wish to consider dropping a course or changing your major.

 Homework: Prepares you to be successful on quizzes and exams.
 If you don’t understand how to do a problem, don’t let it slide.
 See your instructor and/or the learning center coach.
 Do the problem over and over until you can do it yourself without error.
 Helps you tremendously on exams.
 Take interest in your subject.
 One class is a building block for another, so it is important to do well in each.